Table of Contents

 To help you get started as you think about your publication, the basic steps include:

 For all other publications designed by publications staff, the area requesting and paying for the publication has responsibility for thoroughly proofing the piece.
 You will need to sign off on your publication, indicating that you have checked for accuracy, before it goes to duplicating or to press or is provided to you in PDF format.
-(An email message stating that the publication is good to go will suffice in many circumstances.)
+(An email message stating that the publication is ready for production will suffice in many circumstances.)
 If inaccuracies are discovered after printing, your department will be responsible for the reprinting costs.

 Photo needs for publications should be discussed at the initial planning meeting for a particular piece.
 Photographs for university publications should be arranged through University Relations (call x7615 to schedule the university photographer), although other photos can be considered in cooperation with the publications staff.
 Certain restrictions apply to using photos supplied by departments or offices.